larry-robotics/elkodon/examples/README.md

 # Examples

-## Foundations of Communication in Elkodon Applications
+## Foundations of Communication in Iceoryx2 Applications

-In the world of Elkodon, communication is at the core of everything.
-To facilitate seamless communication, we always begin by opening or creating a service, the fundamental building block of an Elkodon application.
+In the world of Iceoryx2, communication is at the core of everything.
+To facilitate seamless communication, we always begin by opening or creating a service, the fundamental building block of an Iceoryx2 application.
 Services serve as the conduit through which different parts of your application interact.

 The type of service you create is defined by a messaging pattern, which dictates how data flows between participants.
-Elkodon supports various messaging patterns, including:
+Iceoryx2 supports various messaging patterns, including:

 * **Publish-Subscribe:** In this pattern, a publisher sends a continuous stream